willirath/ship_routing/ARCHITECTURE.md

 ### Worker Lifecycle Notes

 **Single Worker Pool Per Run:**
-- Workers are created ONCE at the start of `RoutingApp.run()` (if parallelization enabled)
+- An executor is ALWAYS created at the start of `RoutingApp.run()` via `_create_executor()`
-- The same worker pool is reused across ALL parallelized stages
+- The same executor is reused across ALL stages (warmup, mutation, crossover, gradient descent)
-- Workers are destroyed ONCE at the end via `finally` block
+- Workers are shut down at the end via `executor.shutdown()`
-- This eliminates the overhead of repeated process/thread creation/destruction
+- This eliminates the overhead of repeated process/thread creation/destruction and provides unified interface

+**Unified Executor Interface:**
+- All three execution modes implement the same `.map()` interface
+- Stage methods always call `executor.map(task_function, items)` regardless of mode
+- Eliminates conditional logic (`if executor is not None`) throughout stage methods
+- `SequentialExecutor` mimics `concurrent.futures.Executor` API for consistency

 **Execution Modes:**
 - **Process** (`executor_type="process"`): Uses `ProcessPoolExecutor`